Future Automation

 IAPro/BlueTeamIn progressIn progress

-RCW Compliant: The vendor has indicated they are prepared to supply use-of-force and incident-based data on behalf of a Washington law enforcement agency to WADEPS and in a format that matches WADEPS specifications and definitions, which are compliant with Chapter 10.118 of the Revised Code of Washington (RCW).
+RCW Compliant: The vendor has indicated to WADEPS they are prepared to supply use-of-force and incident-based data on behalf of a Washington law enforcement agency to WADEPS and in a format that matches WADEPS specifications and definitions, which are compliant with Chapter 10.118 of the Revised Code of Washington (RCW).